The environmental advantages of wood frame construction:

 An additional benefit of certain types of engineered wood products is the ability to use smaller pieces that would otherwise be considered waste.This can help reduce the burden on both landfills and our forests.

-An increased use of wood also requires protection of forests and sustainable management practices.The Forest Stewardship Council recently outlined a new timber regulation established by the EU, who wish to ban illegally harvested timber, both imported and domestically produced, from the market, stating, “From 3 March 2013, any operator who places timber or timber products on the EU market for the first time must ensure that they have been legally produced.”
+An increased use of wood also requires sustainable forest management practices.The Forest Stewardship Council certifies wood has been sustainably harvested, and recently outlined a new timber regulation established by the EU, who wish to ban illegally harvested timber, both imported and domestically produced, from the market, stating, “From 3 March 2013, any operator who places timber or timber products on the EU market for the first time must ensure that they have been legally produced.”

 Similar measures taken by other countries could help change trends and promote sustainable practices for building with wood.